-Attendance at a particular nursery setting, first school or middle school will not guarantee admission to any particular reception class, middle school or high school or give any advantage to the child's application for reception.
-Parents must make a separate application for admission to reception at the appropriate time.
+Attendance at a particular Nursery setting, First School or Middle School will not guarantee admission to any particular Reception class, Middle School or High School or give any advantage to the child's application for Reception.
+Parents must make a separate application for admission to Reception at the appropriate time.

-The requirement for Penk Valley Academy Trust to meet the infant class size legislation may result in the refusal of catchment area or sibling applications where a class has already reached its limit of 30 pupils.
-However, as an exception, the Penk Valley Academy Trust will give careful consideration to offering places above the admission number to applications from children whose twin or sibling from a multiple birth is admitted even when there are no other vacant places.
+The requirement for PVAT to meet the infant class size legislation may result in the refusal of catchment area or sibling applications where a class has already reached its limit of 30 pupils.
+However, as an exception, PVAT will give careful consideration to offering places above the admission number to applications from children whose twin or sibling from a multiple birth is admitted even when there are no other vacant places.

-Admissions to first, middle and high schools are administered through the local authority coordinated admission scheme and preferences will be processed centrally by the School Admissions and Transport Service (as for maintained schools).
+Admissions to First, Middle and High Schools are administered through the Local Authority Coordinated Admission Scheme and preferences will be processed centrally by the School Admissions and Transport Service (as for maintained schools).

-In accordance with legislation, children who have a statutory statement of special educational need or an Education, Health and Care Plan (EHCP) that names a particular nursery setting or school must be admitted to that nursery/school.
+In accordance with legislation, children who have a statutory statement of special educational need or an Education, Health and Care Plan (EHCP) that names a particular Nursery setting or school must be admitted to that Nursery/school.
 This will reduce the amount of places available to other applicants.

-Children in Care means children who are in the care of, or provided with accommodation by a local authority in accordance with section 22(1) of the Children Act 2189 and who is (a) in care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions (see definition in Section 22 (1) of the Children Act 2189) at the time of making an application to a school.
-This includes children who were adopted under the Adoption Act 2176 (see section 12 adoption orders) and children who were adopted under Adoption and Children Act 2002 (see section 46 adoption orders).
-Child arrangements orders are defined in s.8 of the Children Act 2189, as amended by s.12 of the Children and Families Act 2014.
-Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.
-Section 14A of the Children Act 2189 defines a special guardianship order as an order appointing one or more individuals to be a child's special guardian (or special guardians).
+Children in Care means children who are in the care of, or provided with accommodation by a Local Authority in accordance with section 22 (1) of the Children Act 1989 and who is (a) in care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions (see definition in Section 22 (1) of the Children Act 1989) at the time of making an application to a school.
+This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under Adoption and Children Act 2002 (see section 46 adoption orders).
+Child Arrangements Orders are defined in s.8 of the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.
+Child Arrangement Orders replace Residence Orders and any Residence Order in force prior to 22 April 2014 is deemed to be a Child Arrangements

+Order.
+Section 14A of the Children Act 1989 defines a Special Guardianship Order as an order appointing one or more individuals to be a child's special guardian (or special guardians).

-It is the applicant's responsibility to provide any supportive information required in order for the application to be assessed against the published admissions criteria, the MAT will not seek to obtain this information on behalf of the applicant.
+It is the applicant's responsibility to provide any supportive information required in order for the application to be assessed against the published admissions criteria, PVAT will not seek to obtain this information on behalf of the applicant.